typecprint/BeyesLinearRegression/readme.md

 ## Example (Polynomial)

-Let's do a polynomial regression that is exactly the same as the Example(linear) example.
+Let's do a polynomial regression that is exactly the same as the Example(linear).

 Sampling from the prior distribution draws random polynomial lines.
-In the sample, it is a third-order polynomial.
+In this sample, it is a third-order polynomial.

 ![fig5](./example/img/1dim_poly_sampling_prior.png)